Julia Trotzki

 News

-Sustainability in the Bar: Eco-friendly Practices for a Greener Future
+Sustainability in the Bar: Environmentally Friendly Practices for a Greener Future

-In an increasingly environmentally conscious world, sustainability is becoming more important in the bar industry as well.
-Whether you run a professional bar or want to design your own home bar sustainably, there are many ways to minimize your ecological footprint.
-In this article, we will show you how to work more sustainably, from the selection of ingredients to the avoidance of plastic waste.
+In an increasingly environmentally conscious world, sustainability is becoming more important in the bar industry.
+Whether you run a professional bar or want to create a sustainable home bar, there are numerous ways to minimize your ecological footprint.
+In this article, we will show you how to work more sustainably, from selecting ingredients to reducing plastic waste.

 Selection of Ingredients